 - Customers will demand additional services and flexibility from retailers

 - Retailers will need an optimal & flexible fulfilment offering to ensure survival.

 More than ever before a robust Order Management System is important.
 As lockdown is slowly lifted, services will restart, but inconsistently and with short notice.
 Logistics and delivery is likely to be extended beyond groceries and food, opening up opportunities in other retail formats such as apparel, electronics, footwear, gifts and many others.

 What does Order Management enable for these retailers?

 Let’s consider the importance of Order Management, and the expected challenges for those who have not yet invested in a strong OMS:

-- Retailers that already have an OMS and provide buy online pick up in store, store fulfillment, and other flexible fulfillment options are in a prime position to retain current customers and recruit new ones.
-Customers will prefer frictionless order fulfillment, and prior experience in this will benefit such retailers.
+- Retailers that already have an OMS and provide buy-online:pick-up in store, store fulfilment, and other flexible fulfilment options are in a prime position to retain current customers and recruit new ones.
+Customers will prefer frictionless order fulfilment, and prior experience in this will benefit such retailers.
 However new customers might also mean new order volumes that require Store and DC operations to scale, which may require new configurations.

 If you’re interested in a friendly, no obligation chat to learn more about setting up true omni-channel capabilities for your business in a matter of weeks rather than months, please contact us at email@example.com or come along to our talk to find out more.